axelvaindal/meteor-event/README.md

 ## Usage

 The package is based on two classes named `Event` and `EventListener` which provide basic behavior.
-Thus, you just have to inherit from these classes in order to create an Event Based Application.
+Thus, you just have to use these classes in order to create an Event Based Application.

 All of this is only available server-side (you cannot use this package in a Blaze Template or a React component).